 The NObreath FENO Breath Test Monitor from Bedfont Scientific

 Since 1976, Bedfont Scientific has designed and produced exhaled breath and gas monitoring instruments.
-Bedfont Scientific’s NObreath® FENO Breath Test Monitor measures FeNO levels that has been clinically tested for accuracy and conforms to ERS/ATS guidelines.
+Bedfont Scientific’s NObreath® FENO Breath Test measures FeNO levels that’s been clinically tested for accuracy and conforms to ERS/ATS guidelines.

 Until recently, FeNO testing has been too costly to perform in routine clinical practice.
-However, advancements in the field of medical technology and devices from Bedfont Scientific have improved the development of validated, affordable testing of FeNO in patients with asthma or suspected asthma.
+However, advancements in the field of medical technology and devices from Bedfont Scientific have improved the development of validated, affordable testing of FeNO in asthmatic patients or suspected asthmatic.

 The NObreath® FeNO Breath Test Monitor is a portable device that requires just an inhale and an exhale to register FeNO levels.
 Providing unlimited FeNO testing, with profiles built in for both adults and children, the NObreath® monitor is a low-cost solution with easy-to-use, reliable and accurate results.